epaitoo/hotel-booking-microservice/README.md

 - Distributed Tracing with [Zipkin](https://zipkin.io/) to trace request across microservices
 - Containerization of Microservices with Docker and Docker Compose
 - Container Orchestration with Kubernetes.
 See K8s yaml files [here](https://github.com/epaitoo/hotel-booking-microservice/tree/main/k8s)
+- [Amazon Elastic Kubernetes Service (Amazon EKS)](https://aws.amazon.com/eks/) is used to deploy, manage and scale Kubernetes in the cloud

 ### Image of Hotel Booking Microservice Architecture